From Neutrino Masses to the Full Size of the Universe: Small Neutrino Masses from Conservation of Isospin

 A typical interaction Hamiltonian between such isospin vectors of 2 tetrons a and b looks like this

 So it has the form of a Heisenberg interaction - but for isospins, not for spins.
 The coupling J is called the `isomagnetic exchange coupling'.

-The mathematical treatment of the excitations arising from (\ref{mm3}) is similar to that of magnons in ordinary magnetism, but the physics here is much different.
-Since the isospin vibrations take place in internal space, they are pointlike in physical space.
-Furthermore, they inherit their fermion nature from the fermion property of the vibrating tetron.

-In reality, the Hamiltonian is somewhat more complicated than (\ref{mm3}) due to the appearance of antitetrons and of the fact that inner- and inter-tetrahedral interactions are present, the inner ones with `exchange coupling' $j=-O(1)$ GeV (strong interaction scale) and the inter ones with $J=O(100)$ GeV (weak interaction scale). j and J have different sign, because j leads to the frustrated `antiferromagnetic' ground state of a single tetrahedron, while J is responsible for the `ferromagnetic'\footnote{I am using the language of magnetism, although interactions of isospins and not of spins are considered here.} alignment of neighboring tetrahedrons\cite{masses}.
+In reality, the Hamiltonian is somewhat more complicated than (\ref{mm3}) due to the appearance of antitetrons and of the fact that inner- and inter-tetrahedral interactions are present, the inner ones with `exchange coupling' $j=-O(1)$ GeV (strong interaction scale) and the inter ones with $J=O(100)$ GeV (weak interaction scale). j and J have different sign, because j leads to the frustrated `antiferromagnetic' ground state of a single tetrahedron, while J is responsible for the `ferromagnetic'\footnote{I am using the language of magnetism, although interactions of isospins and not of spins are considered.
+Note that isospin is not an abstract symmetry here, but corresponds to real rotations in the 3 extra dimensions.} alignment of neighboring tetrahedrons\cite{masses}.

 This alignment can be shown to be the microscopic origin of the electroweak symmetry breaking, and furthermore it allows to calculate the quark and lepton masses.
 I refer here to references \cite{masses} and \cite{higgs}.
 In these papers you can find all the details - how to construct the electroweak order parameter, the Higgs field and how to calculate the quark and lepton masses and mixings from the isospin couplings.